tylerwowen/tylerwowen.github.io/index.md

 I am a Software Engineer working at Microsoft.
-I am in Studio Saga, where the Edge browser is being made.
+I am in Studio Saga, where the [Microsoft Edge](https://www.microsoft.com/en-us/windows/microsoft-edge) browser is being made.

 ### Education
-University of California, Santa Barbara, September 2013 - December 2016 Bachelor of Science in Computer Science
+University of California, Santa Barbara, September 2013 - December 2016
+Bachelor of Science in Computer Science
 Graduated with High Honors and Distinction in the Major

 ### Projects